The 'Big Beautiful Bill' & Your Paycheck: A Guide for Earners Under $100k

 Show Notes

 I'm Martin Maxwell.
 Last episode we covered the Big Beautiful Bill's impact on investors and portfolios.
-This one's for you if you're earning under $100,000 — because your paycheck just got a raise, and the question is: what are you gonna do with it?
+This one's for you if you're earning under $100,000 — because your paycheck just got a raise, and the question is what you do with it next.

 Single filer, $55,000 salary.
 Your standard deduction jumps from $14,600 to $16,000.
-Factor in the bracket shifts and the expanded child tax credit, and a typical $55K earner sees roughly $1,400 more per year.
-That's $117 a month.
-The IRS withholding tables will adjust; your take-home will creep up.
+Factor in the bracket shifts and the expanded child tax credit, and a typical $55K earner sees roughly $1,400 more per year — $117 a month.
+The IRS withholding tables adjust automatically; your take-home creeps up.
 Not life-changing by itself.
 But it's a start.

-Same idea for gig workers: the bill clarifies treatment of certain side income.
-DoorDash, Uber, freelance work — the rules are tighter but the direction is clear.
+Same idea for gig workers — DoorDash, Uber, freelance work.
 More of what you earn stays in your pocket.
-The details matter — check with a tax pro for your situation — but if you've been stacking W-2 plus tips or gig income, your 2025 return will look different.
+Check with a tax pro for your situation, but if you've been stacking W-2 plus tips or gig income, your 2025 return will look different.

 The bill didn't create new loopholes for low earners — it just stopped taxing so much of what you already make.
 Your job is to redirect that delta into an asset.
 A duplex in Memphis, a triplex in Indianapolis, a fourplex in Kansas City.
 Markets where $7,000 down gets you in the game.